ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 Is Online Access Available for Criminal Court Records?

 Online accessibility for criminal court records is facilitated through the PROMIS/Gavel Public Access site.
-This platform empowers users to conduct searches for records associated with convictions and sentences in Superior Courts, offering a convenient and efficient means of information retrieval.
+This platformallows individuals to search publicly available case records and sentences in Superior Courts, offering a convenient and efficient means of information retrieval.

 How Can I Obtain Transcripts of Court Proceedings?